Steal these high-converting sales email drip campaigns from 2 killer startups

-Steal these high-converting sales email drip campaigns from 2 killer startups

->

-> There are a lot of great resources to learn about drip emails, but one of the best ways to see what’s working now is to study what successful, fast-growing companies are doing now.
+There are a lot of great resources to learn about drip emails, but one of the best ways to see what’s working now is to study the email sequences of successful, fast-growing companies are sending to their leads now.

->

-> There are many different objectives you can achieve with drip campaigns, but these two case studies are focused on moving someone who signed up for a free trial or a free account forward in the sales process.
+There are many different objectives you can achieve with drip campaigns, but these two case studies are focused on moving someone who signed up for a free trial or a free account forward in the sales process.